 Taxation on withdrawals for a compliant vs non-compliant policy

-In conclusion, you should consider the level of tax in a country in the light of available investment structures and the opportunities they offer investors.
+In conclusion, you should consider the level of tax in a country in light of available investment structures and the opportunities they offer investors.
 Indeed, one could argue that Spain is almost a ‘tax haven’ for retirees who use or intend to use personal investments to provide income!